Web Design NC III with TESDA

 -

-3Understanding the User and Design Thinking3m
+3Understanding the User and Design Thinking

 This lesson explores the importance of understanding users and applying design thinking in web design.
 Learners will examine how empathy, user research, and iterative problem solving help designers create websites that address real user needs.